recomputation/website/source/cp2013/ssi.markdown

 there are many many things that SSI do that can help us.
 Apart from anything else, a critical point is to ensure sustainability of our own software and systems over the long term.

-Oh, and by the way, it's not just Sotware Sustainability I'm looking forward to working with.
+Oh, and by the way, it's not just Software Sustainability I'm looking forward to working with.
 If something I've said sparks your interest - or your disagreement - I'd love to hear from you and maybe work with you to make computing more recomputable in the future.